jerdog/streamlining-devex-slidev/slides.md

 - Analyze specific requirements and constraints

 <!--
 You can't make informed decisions and implement the necessary changes to processes, tools, or code that are needed for more efficiency without starting with a thorough assessment and analysis of your current pipelines.
-It's important to understand the current state of your CI/CD pipelines, and to get a baseline from which to work with.
+Understand the current state of your CI/CD pipelines, and get a baseline to work with.
 That means everything from understanding existing workflows, tools, and processes to identifying pain points, bottlenecks, and areas requiring standardization. **After assessment**, your organization can start setting clear goals and a pathway forward.
 -->

 ---